 Reimburses you for damage to YOUR automobile sustained in a collision with another car or with any other object, movable or fixed, (for example, you accidentally backed into another object while pulling out from a parking stall and causing damage to the bumper and fender of your covered automobile).

 This coverage waves your collision deductible if you are hit by an negligent uninsured motorist.
-COMMON CARRIER LIABILITY Coverage for transportation firms that must carry any customer's goods so long as the customer is willing to pay.
-Examples include trucking companies, bus lines, and airlines.

 Provides coverage for any direct and accidental loss of, or damage to, YOUR covered automobile and its normal